f5devcentral/f5-big-iq-lab/docs/class1/module3/lab5.rst

   :align: center

 3. Open the template ``AS3-LAB-HTTPS-WAF-custom-template`` and select the ``Analytics_Profile`` AS3 class.
-   Change to Override the Properties ``Collect Client-Side Statistics``, as well as ``Collect URL`` and ``Collect User Agent``.
+   Change to Override the Property ``Collect Client-Side Statistics``, as well as ``Collect URL`` and ``Collect User Agent``.

 .. image:: ../pictures/module3/lab-5-13a.png